 Can you sue for road conditions?

 Just because you were the only person involved in a car crash doesn’t mean it was your fault.
 There are countless examples where an accident could have been prevented by different government agencies.
-Sometimes, it will be a local one, like the Department of Transportation; while other times, you may have to deal with a federal one, such as the Federal Highway Administration.
+Sometimes, it will be a local one — such as the Department of Transportation.
+While other times, you may have to deal with a federal one, such as the Federal Highway Administration.
 Common road conditions that constitute legal action include:

 Different statutes of limitations and requirements come into play when you’re dealing with a government agency.
 Sometimes, an agency will be immune from a specific type of claim.
 Other times, there are very specific statutes that govern how to proceed.
 You’ll likely need to file a claim with the agency first.
 But, some just require a letter notifying them of your intent to sue.

 Contact the Car Accident Lawyer at Clark Law for a Free Consultation

 At Clark Law, we’re experienced in dealing with different types of personal injury and car accident claims.
 Contact us, and let’s talk about the specifics of your case and how to move forward.
 We’ll answer all your questions so you’ll know what to do next.

 Disclaimer: This blog is for informational purposes only and does not create an attorney/client relationship.